Seattle mayor, police face questions over response to George Floyd protests, downtown turmoil

 Many weeks may be spent reviewing what occurred Saturday, including muddled scenes like demonstrator Alex Jessup, 35, recalled being caught up in on Fifth Avenue as the situation devolved.

-“I saw people with their hands up, shouting ‘Hands up, don’t shoot,’ and then people behind them throwing water bottles at the police,” said Jessup, compelled to protest based on Floyd’s slaying by a Minneapolis officer, other such killings and his own interactions as a Black man with police.
+“I saw people with their hands up, shouting ‘Hands up, don’t shoot,’ and then people behind them throwing water bottles at the police,” said Jessup, compelled to protest based on Floyd’s death while in police custody, other such killings and his own interactions as a Black man with police.
 “Then the officers would throw a flash bang or tear gas just randomly into the crowd.”

 Durkan began Sunday downtown, where volunteers cleaned up glass and graffiti.
 “It wasn’t a downtown that I recognized,” she said afterward, holding back tears at a news conference.
 “What I did recognize were the hundreds of volunteers and residents who came because they love Seattle.”

-Speaking to media, she said that damage had been committed by people bent on “chaos, destruction and hate,” rather than not by sincere demonstrators touched by a death that “echoes through too many decades of hopes dashed, promises broken and lives taken” from Black communities.
+Speaking to media, she said that damage had been committed by people bent on “chaos, destruction and hate,” rather than by sincere demonstrators touched by a death that “echoes through too many decades of hopes dashed, promises broken and lives taken” from Black communities.

 Much of the violence, she said, “instigated and perpetuated not by the people most impacted by generations of discrimination and institutional racism but by young white men,” Durkan said.
 “These were not the acts of allies.”